frnsys/geiger/writeup/raw/geiger.md

 ## Contextual IDFs

-Three contexts of IDF (inverse document frequency) for a term $t$, which are all normalized:
+We have two contexts of IDF (inverse document frequency) for a term $t$, which are all normalized:

 - $idf_g(t)$ - global IDF
 - $idf_i(t)$ - internal (intra-comment) IDF